globus/action-provider-tools/docs/source/action_provider_interface.rst

 Life-cycle described below specifically supports these execution modes as well as handling failures and Actions which may be, temporarily, unable to make progress.

-.. raw:: html

-    <a href="./api.html">Click to see the Globus Action Provider OpenAPI
-    specification</a>

 Action Life-cycle
 ^^^^^^^^^^^^^^^^^